 This pilot program is made possible through funding from the City of San Diego Transportation & Stormwater Department.
 The program is administered by the Public Utilities Department's Water Conservation Program.

-(Regional rebate program separate from City of San Diego's rebate program)
+(Separate from City of San Diego's rebate program)

 - $75 per qualifying rain barrel